 Remove bugs from windows

 It can be more difficult to remove bugs from the windshield.
 You can let the stain soak for a while before beginning to clean it.
 Do this by covering up the spot with a cloth soaked in Turtle Wax® Renew Rx™ Bug & Tar Remover.
 Use a microfiber cloth on your windshield - they leave behind less lint than regular cloths.
 For extra sticky spots, add some baking soda (which won't scratch glass) to water and let soak on the windshield.
-For those with an extremely stead hand, light scouring with a steel wool pad, will remove stubborn bug residue that soaking can't get.

-Try to is to clean these stains off of your car as soon as possible, before the bugs can eat into your paint.
+Try to clean these stains off of your car as soon as possible, before the bugs can eat into your paint.
 After removal, give your car a thorough waxing to make bug cleanup easier in the future.

 © Turtle Wax, Inc 2014